ALANT535/Signature-Forgery-Detection/README.md

-- Hello i am alan, currently pursuing a b.tech in Computer Science and Bussiness Systems from the Vellore Institute of Technology
+- Hello i am alan, currently pursuing a b.tech in Computer Science and Bussiness Systems from the Vellore Institute of Technology.
-- I’m interested in machine learning and the sport of formula one
+- I’m interested in machine learning and the sport of formula one.
-- I’m currently learning more about ml and trying to go more indepth in it
+- I’m currently learning more about ml and trying to go more indepth in it.

 <!---